IsacKun220/com1001/FAQ.md

   Board](https://vle.shef.ac.uk/webapps/discussionboard/do/conference?toggle_mode=read&action=list_forums&course_id=_96428_1&nav=discussion_board_entry&mode=view)
   *on Blackboard.

-  *Don't post large chunks of your project's code in the forum*.
-If your problem only involves one or two lines of code, go ahead and post them.
-But if your problem involves large segments or involves the whole project, then leave your team number and ensure you've pushed everything to the main branch of your repository.
+  However, don't post large chunks of your project's code in the forum.
+If your problem only involves one or two lines of code that aren't important, that is fine; or, you might be able to obfuscate the code to demonstrate the same problem, but without using code directly lifted from your project.

+  If your problem involves large segments or involves the whole project, then leave your team number and ensure you've pushed everything to the main branch of your repository (along with a detailed explanation of the problem you're experiencing).
 We can then clone your code and try to replicate the issue ourselves.

 * **Please don't email staff about technical issues directly.** Although staff